 Repeating Pattern

-In the following, each shape is a term.
+In the following pattern, each of the shapes is a term.

 1st term: